Threat Modeling with STRIDE

 - Analyze system-specific data storage and transmission threats

-- Create data flow diagram for complex system architecture
+- Create a detailed data flow diagram for a complex architecture

 - Evaluate business impact of identified threats

-- Create risk matrix with likelihood vs. impact scoring
+- Create a risk matrix based on likelihood vs impact scoring

 - Review specialized threat landscape and technology-specific vulnerabilities